ucsb-cs48-s20/project-s0-t2-env/docs/DEPLOY.md

 The example here shows what the app looks like when it is fully deployed on the web

 - https://cs48-s20-s0-t2-prod.herokuapp.com/

-  You should be able to search any city you want and click on said city and be taken to a page that provides information about the environmental data for that city
+You should be able to search any city you want and click on said city and be taken to a page that provides information about the environmental data for that city.

 You should be able to login and logout: